Choose Your Simulator Wisely: A Review on Open-source Simulators for Autonomous Driving: Critical Issues and Improve Suggestions

+The main components of a traffic scenario are the geometry map, traffic rubrics, and traffic participants.
+Concerning the static parts, the geometry map, and traffic rubrics, fidelity is not the primary challenge since manual annotation can effectively capture information, including temporary changes.
+When handling this static data, the efficiency issue is a topic to explore in subsection \ref{issue-scenario-efficiency}.
+The dynamic part of the traffic scenario faces the fidelity problem.
+Intricate movements and interactions among traffic participants resist explicit depiction.
+Defined by inherent randomness and individual variations, the dynamic behavior of traffic participants becomes a principal source of complexity of traffic scenarios.

-A prominent limitation of current simulators is the absence of intelligence in traffic participants.
-Traffic participants encompass vehicles, cyclists, pedestrians, and dynamic objects within a traffic scenario surrounding the self-driving vehicle.
-Ideally, these participants should be able to perceive their surroundings, comprehend the actions of other participants, and navigate within the scenario efficiently \cite{ghodsi2021generating}.
+The traffic participants refer to the dynamic objects in a traffic scenario, such as vehicles, cyclists, and pedestrians.
+Ideally, these participants should be able to perceive their surroundings, comprehend the actions of other participants, and navigate within the scenario \cite{ghodsi2021generating}.

-Presently, the traffic participants featured in simulators rely on rule-based behavioral models, which exhibit simplistic behavior patterns \cite{dosovitskiy2017carla}.
+A significant limitation of the ADS simulators lies in the lack of \textit{fidelity} in traffic participants.
+Currently, two mainstream methods exist to generate a traffic scenario in simulators.
+One approach is replicating actual trajectories, resetting the environment when a tested agent violates a rule or experiences a collision \cite{caesar2021nuplan}.
+However, this method assumes that the replayed trajectory is an optimal solution, potentially limiting the planners to human-level behavior.
+Another way is to rely on rule-based behavioral models, which exhibit simplistic behavior patterns \cite{kesting2007general, dosovitskiy2017carla}.
 These models are constrained to actions like maintaining a specific distance and stopping, lacking the flexibility to circumvent obstacles or accelerate through scenes \cite{krauss1998microscopic, erdmann2015sumo, panwai2005comparative}.
-The notable disparity between the behavioral models of simulated traffic participants and their real-world counterparts undermines the credibility of simulation experiments in driving decision-making task \cite{siebke2022traffic}.
+The notable disparity between the behavior of simulated traffic participants and their real-world counterparts undermines the credibility of simulation experiments in planning tasks \cite{siebke2022traffic}.

-Indeed, several methods have been devised to enhance the interaction capabilities of traffic participants \cite{schwarting2018planning, wei2021autonomous}.
-A prevalent approach involves adding an element of randomness to the behavior of these participants.
-The typical procedure entails the behavior model initially outlining potential choices to navigate the traffic participant to pass the scenario successfully.
-Then a trajectory is randomly chosen based on historical data distributions accumulated from analogous situations.
-These data distributions can be represented through explicit formulas or harnessed through neural networks \cite{kesting2007general, wang2010parallel, zhang2022trajgen}.
-This technique aids in imbuing traffic participants with unpredictability, contributing to a more authentic and varied simulation environment.
-The flexibility and complexity of generating interactive traffic participants still have much room for improvement.